jdesai840/SensiGlove/README.md

 SensiGlove is a low-cost prosthetic arm sensory feedback system.
 It uses haptic feedback to allow people with prosthetic arms to have a simulated sense of touch by using haptic feedback.

 The system istself is built around a nrF52-based microcontroller.
-A machine learning algorithm (TFLite based) built around C++ runs on the microcontroller and allows the user to "feel" distinct classes of materials (wood, metal, plastic) differently based on their capacitance and conductivity.
+A machine learning algorithm (TFLite based) built around C++ runs on the microcontroller and allows the user to "feel" distinct classes of materials (wood, metal, plastic) differently based on their capacitance and conductivities.

 The C++ machine learning model can be found in the associated "ML" folder.
 The C++ code for the base glove itself is found in "sense.ino".